 - Have at least a 2.0 cumulative GPA

 - Achieve at least a C and a 2.5 GPA in social work courses completed (if any).

 For more information, visit the Social Work Admissions page.
 Students with over 90 semester hours completed or a completed degree are encouraged to consider pursuing a masters in social work instead.

 Pre-social work majors must complete certain pre-requisite courses before applying for admission to the Bachelor of Social Work upper division course sequence ("the major").
 For internal transfers, students must spend at least one semester as a pre-major before they can apply to the major.
 Visit the admission to the Social Work major page to learn more about the process.

-Interested students are highly encouraged to speak with an academic advisor to go over the application process and degree plan prior to submitting an application to internally transfer.
+Interested students are highly encouraged to speak with the social work academic advisor to go over the application process and degree plan prior to submitting an application to internally transfer.